 - external medial print and electronic outlets.

-Complete the sample permission to publish - specific activity form with all the details of your assembly.
+Complete the Permission to film and live stream (DOCX 41KB) with all the details of your assembly.

 Want to include an external guest speaker?